 Early reactions from California Native American tribal members to an operator-backed sports betting initiative haven’t been as negative as one might expect.

 Victor Rocha discussed the topic Wednesday on his weekly webinar presented by the National Indian Gaming Association (NIGA).
-It’s a day after seven sports wagering companies filed an online-only sports betting initiative in California.
+It’s a day after seven operators filed an online-only sports betting initiative in California.

 “What’s been interesting to me has been the reception,” Rocha said.
 “It didn’t land with a loud thud.”